George Augustus Conquest: Later life

-George helped to run the Grecian and inherited it on his father's death.
-The theatre was rebuilt in 1858, again in 1876, and sold in around 1878 or 1879 when George Conquest went on a tour of the United States.
-He was injured in a stage accident during the tour.
-He returned to England and took over the Surrey Theatre in Lambeth in 1881, staging melodramas and pantomimes as he had at the Grecian.
+Conquest returned to England and took over the Surrey Theatre in Lambeth in 1881, staging melodramas and pantomimes as he had at the Grecian.
+In March 1891 he played the Greek, Ciro Panitza in My Jack, and in 1893 the Miser in Mankind.
 The last production in which he appeared was Sinbad and the Little Old Man of the Sea &c. with Dan Leno and wife in 1897.
+His last recorded appearance was at a benefit for Charles Cruikshanks in 1898.
 His son George took over the theatre on his father's death.